 Yield becomes a consideration after the priorities have been satisfied.
-Investments are "specified" as defined in the MHCLG 2018 investment guidance; in sterling, with a maturity of no more than one year, placed with the UK government, other local authorities or bodies and investment schemes of high credit quality, determined by the lending list, which is reviewed quarterly and updated as necessary.
+The majority of treasury management investments are "specified" as defined in the MHCLG 2018 investment guidance; in sterling, with a maturity of no more than one year, placed with the UK government, other local authorities or bodies and investment schemes of high credit quality, determined by the lending list, which is reviewed quarterly and updated as necessary.